Study Abroad / Study Away

 STUDENT HANDBOOK: Academics and Field Work Term

-Students are eligible to study away for a summer, a term, or an academic year and are encouraged to do so through an exchange, affiliated outside programs, or direct enrollment.
-Students interested in studying away should generally begin planning a year in advance by first consulting with the Director of Learning Beyond Bennington and their faculty advisor regarding options.
+Students are eligible to study away for a summer, a term, or an academic year and are encouraged to do so through an exchange, affiliated outside program, or direct enrollment.
+Students interested in studying away should generally begin planning a year in advance by first consulting with the Study Away Counselor and their faculty advisor regarding options.

 Students who wish to apply federal or other eligible aid toward their program costs should apply for consortium status from the Office of Financial Aid by completing the Consortium Student Agreement.
 The office of Financial Aid will then work to facilitate the transfer of eligible aid to the host school or program.

-At the conclusion of the study away, an official transcript must be sent directly to the Office of the Provost and Dean and official granting of transfer credit will then be determined.
+At the conclusion of the study away, an official transcript must be sent directly to the Office of the Registrar and official granting of transfer credit will then be determined.

-For more information about study abroad/study away, please contact the Director of Learning Beyond Bennington.
+For more information about study away/study abroad, please contact the Study Away Counselor:

-A limited number of students may register at Williams College for courses not offered at Bennington for no additional fee.
-Credit for Williams College courses will be granted as transfer credits.
+A limited number of students may register at Community College of Vermont or Williams College for courses not offered at Bennington for no additional fee.
+Credit for CCV or Williams College courses will be granted as transfer credits.
 Credits are determined by equivalent contact hours and awarded for courses in which a student earns a grade of C or better; grades earned as transfer credit are not included in GPA calculations.

 Interested students can learn more about the process and can also consult the Registrar’s Office about applying.
 Enrollment is usually limited to third-year and fourth-year students in good academic standing.
 Transportation is provided to and from each school; the Associate Registrar will work with Campus Safety to ensure transportation is available to students that need it.
 Students are limited to one cross-enrollment course per term, but can apply for multiple terms to cross-enroll.